 The Contractor shall be responsible for cleaning up the debris generated from the removal of existing pavement markings, to the satisfaction of the Engineer, before placing the new markings.
 This work may be completed by a vacuum system.
-The Contractor shall dispose of the collected debris outside of the State right-of-way in such a manner that public or private property will not be damaged or endangered.
+The Contractor shall dispose of the collected debris outside of the State right-of-way.
 Each time the Contractor accomplishes work at any location, he will be required to clean up the work area before payment for that work will be made.
 All costs due to compliance with this Special Provision will be incidental to the contract and no additional compensation will be allowed.

-WORK ORDER INSPECTION AND PAYMENT
+FINAL INSPECTION AND PAYMENT